learn-co-curriculum/phase-0-intro-to-js-2-traversing-nested-objects/README.md

 // LOG: 3
 ```

 To help us see what's going on here let's use a REPL.
-We've added a
+Notice that, in the
-`console.log()` at the top of the function that will log whatever argument was
+version of the function in the REPL, we've added a `console.log()` at the top of
+the function that will log whatever argument was passed to our function.
+We've
-passed to our function.
-We've also added a label to the second `console.log()`
+also added a label to the second `console.log()` so you can see the values that
-so you can see the values that are getting logged from the `else` statement.
-If
+are getting logged from the `else` statement.
+If you press the "Run" button, you
-you press the "Run" button, you will see an "Argument" logged for each time the
+will see an "Argument" logged for each time the function is called.
+You will
-function is called.
-You will also see a "Logged value" for each time the
+also see a "Logged value" for each time the code in the `else` executes.
-argument is not an object.
-Referring to the output of the `console.log()`s, step
+Referring to the output of the `console.log()`s, step through the function for
-through the function for each element to trace what's happening.
+each element to trace what's happening.

 <iframe height="400px" width="100%" src="https://repl.it/@LizBurton/UprightWiryCopyleft?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>